eyzx7x/docs-supergluu-prod/3.0.0/sources/admin-guide/index.md

 # Super Gluu Admin Guide
-This section explains how to configure your Gluu Server to support Super Gluu for strong authentication.
+This section explains how to configure the Gluu Server to support Super Gluu for strong authentication.

-If you do not already have a Gluu Server, you can [read the docs](http://gluu.org/docs/ce) to learn how to download and deploy the software for free.
+If you do not already have a Gluu Server, [read the docs](http://gluu.org/docs/ce) to learn how to download and deploy the software for free.

 !!!
 Note
     Super Gluu is tightly bundled with the Gluu Server.
 The purpose of the Gluu Server is to provide a central authentication service for many mobile and web applications.
 The purpose of Super Gluu is to enforce strong authentication for access to those apps that rely on the Gluu Server for login.